MrPotatoManLol/The-Upsidedown-Rules-and-Information/README.md

 ## Rule Punishment Levels
 ---------------------------------------------------------------------------------------
-When a member breaks a rule, the Staff team punishes them accordingly.
+Sometimes, when the Staff Team is unsure how to handle a situation, we will use the Punishment Level System.
+Listed below are the levels that each rule has.
 Each punishment stacks.
 At the end of the month, the punishments are reset.
 (Not including bans).
 ### Violations
 ```
 1st - Warn		Level 1